uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/workshop/README.md

 Yes, at your own risk.

-### Don't I need to bring a picture that I want to print?
+### Do I need to bring a picture that I want to print?

 No.